Treatment Center Call us today There is hope

 In other cases, however, the patient may simply have an undiagnosed mental illness, such as an anxiety disorder, in conjunction with their substance use disorder or alcohol addiction.
 Rarely are the two unrelated, but they are also incredibly hard to diagnose in many cases.

 The diagnosis of co-occurring disorders or dual diagnosis itself can be very difficult to diagnose.
 Every disorder will have symptoms, and in many cases, the symptoms of dual diagnosis are hidden or altered by substance or alcohol use.
-Cases like anxiety can be very difficult to diagnose if the patient is covering it up by abusing one or more depressants.
+Anxiety treatment can be very difficult if the patient is covering it up by abusing one or more depressants.
 This would not only hide the symptoms of substance use but may also hide the symptoms of mental illness as well.
 Issues like this are one of the reasons that dual diagnosis is so hard to diagnose properly, and so rare to see treatment for.

 Dual diagnosis treatment involves treating two or more co-occurring disorders at the same time.
 The biggest difference with dual diagnosis treatment, however, is that it involves treating both conditions at the same time.